Ben Dorger, Standard Examiner File Photo

 Cannabis plants growing at the True North grow facility in northern Utah on Thursday, January 30, 2020.
 The medicinal plants will supply several pharmacies in the country.

-If you’ve had trouble getting hold of medical cannabis, now it gets easier.
+SALT LAKE CITY – If you’ve had trouble getting hold of medicinal cannabis, now it’s getting easier.

 The Utah Department of Health, along with medicinal cannabis dispensaries, launched a program Wednesday that will improve access for qualified patients.
 The program will allow any Utah licensed physician, physician assistant, podiatrist and nurse for advanced practice with a controlled substances license to recommend medicinal cannabis for up to 15 of their adult patients.
 That adds up to more than 21,000 medical providers who can now help patients who have been diagnosed with a qualifying medical condition.